What Can Help Depression On Bad Days?

 While the above tips may be beneficial, keep in mind that you don’t have to manage depression on your own.
 Help is available, and depression is a treatable mental illness.
 Standard treatment options for depression include medication, therapy, or a combination.
 Some therapy options include attending local support groups or speaking with a mental health professional.
 If you’re considering therapy but don’t feel up to commuting to an office, you might try online therapy.

-Online therapy can be convenient, as you can meet with a licensed therapist without leaving your house.
+Online therapy can be convenient, as you can meet with a licensed mental health professional without leaving your house.
 Through a platform like BetterHelp, you can match with a specialist in depression and meet with them over the phone, via video chat, or chat messaging.
 If you’re experiencing a day when you’re struggling to get out of bed, you can meet with your therapist in bed and your pajamas, which can take away the pressure of getting dressed to see a counselor.

 Research has also demonstrated that online therapy can effectively treat and reduce symptoms of depression.
 One study examined the effectiveness of a digital cognitive behavior therapy program for depression and anxiety, and the researchers concluded that “digital interventions can support sustained and clinically meaningful improvements in depression and anxiety.”